 Benchmark versus other categories and channels

 It’s unlikely you’ll go straight to 14% of your current sales in month 1.
-But assuming you might get there in month 14, a e-Commerce forecast of 1% of your current sales in month 1, 2% in months 2 and so on is not an unreasonable place to start.
+But assuming you might get there in month 14, an e-Commerce forecast of 1% of your current sales in month 1, 2% in month 2, and so on isn’t an unreasonable place to start.

-(Note, with this approach you’d also want to factor in how many of these sales were incremental – new customers versus cannibalised sales – existing customers switching from offline to online).
+(Note, with this approach, you also want to factor in how many of these sales were incremental – new customers versus cannibalised sales – existing customers switching from offline to online).